belle2/basf2/analysis/doc/MCMatching.rst

 	For example, even if one uses ``...``, ``?gamma``, or ``?nu``, `isSignal` will be 0.
 	So please use a specific isSignal* variable, `isSignalAcceptMissing` in this case.

+For more information and examples how to use the decay strings correctly, please see :ref:`DecayString` and :ref:`Grammar_for_custom_MCMatching`.

 ---------------
 MC decay string